 Under the SHIFT framework, through its Making Access Possible (MAP) diagnostic and programme, UNCDF supports the development and implementation of Cambodia’s financial inclusion roadmap and expands financial access for rural populations, and micro and small businesses.

 UNCDF’s establishment of YouthStart Global in Cambodia is convening stakeholders within the youth sector to provide economic opportunities for more holistic services geared toward youth, including capacity-building in opportune sectors, increased access to financial and non-financial services and access to information on integrated services available to youth.

 The CleanStart programme supports clean energy policy development, and provides risk capital and technical assistance to competitively selected financial service providers and energy enterprises on a regional or national level in Cambodia.
 This initiative supports low-income consumers to transition to cleaner and more efficient energy through access to financial services and payment mechanisms and will help contribute to achieving development goals on poverty and hunger, education, gender, health, and environmental sustainability.

 In advancing the country’s local development, UNCDF is implementing its Local Climate Adaptive Living Facility (LoCAL) programme, a global initiative designed to enable local governments to cope with the increased cost of building resilience against climate change and natural disasters.

-In parallel with this initiative, UNCDF’s Local Governments and Climate Change (LGCC) seeks to further strengthen the role of local governments in fostering climate change resilience through sub-national planning and finance systems.
+In parallel to LoCAL, UNCDF’s Local Governments and Climate Change (LGCC) initiative seeks to further strengthen the role of local governments in fostering climate change resilience through sub-national planning and finance systems.